Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

-\begin{itemize} \item \textbf{CIFAR-10~\cite{krizhevsky2009learning}}: CIFAR-10 Comprising 60,000 32x32 color images across 10 classes, Each class contains 6,000 images. \item \textbf{CIFAR-100~\cite{krizhevsky2009learning}}: CIFAR-100 have the same data format as CIFAR-10, but it has 100 classes, so each class has only 600 images. \item \textbf{SVHN~\cite{netzer2011reading}}: SVHN contains 99,289 digit images of house numbers collected from Google Street View.
-Each image has a resolution of 32x32 and is labeled with the integer value of the digit it represents, from 0 to 9. \end{itemize} For CIFAR10/CIFAR100, and SVHN datasets, we selected 25,000 samples and 5,000 samples, respectively, to train the target models.
+\textbf{Datasets.} We consider three benchmark datasets and two high-resolution datasets : \begin{itemize} \item \textbf{CIFAR-10~\cite{krizhevsky2009learning}}: CIFAR-10 Comprising 60,000 32x32 color images across 10 classes, Each class contains 6,000 images. \item \textbf{CIFAR-100~\cite{krizhevsky2009learning}}: CIFAR-100 have the same data format as CIFAR-10, but it has 100 classes, so each class has only 600 images. \item \textbf{SVHN~\cite{netzer2011reading}}: SVHN contains 99,289 digit images of house numbers collected from Google Street View.
+Each image has a resolution of 32x32 and is labeled with the integer value of the digit it represents, from 0 to 9. \item \textbf{CelebA~\cite{liu2015deep}}: CelebA contains over 200,000 high-resolution celebrity images (178x218 pixels), each annotated with 40 attributes.
+Following prior work \cite{liu2022midoctor}, we selected 3 attributes to create 8-class labels. \item \textbf{UTKFace~\cite{zhang2017age}}: A large-scale face dataset with over 20,000 images labeled by age, gender, and ethnicity (resolutions up to 200x200 pixels).
+We used images from the four largest races (White, Black, Asian, Indian) for race-based labels. \end{itemize} For the CIFAR-10 and CIFAR-100 datasets, we used 25,000 samples each for training the target models.
+For the SVHN dataset, we used 5,000 samples.
+For the CelebA and UTKFace datasets, we used 10,000 and 5,000 samples, respectively.
 The remaining samples from each dataset were reserved as non-members or references used by defenses or attacks.